 Sabrina Ho needs no introduction, but just for those who might have been living under a rock, she’s basically a superwoman.
-She’s the eldest daughter of Stanley Ho and Angela Leong, and she’s executive director and CEO of Poly Auction Macau.
-She’s a serial entrepreneur who has had a career that many people can only dream of – and she’s just beginning.
+She’s the eldest daughter of Stanley Ho and Angela Leong, and executive director and CEO of Poly Auction Macau.
+Sabrina is a serial entrepreneur who has had a career that many people can only dream of and she’s just getting started.
 We caught up with her while she was gearing up for the third Poly Auction Macau.

 As the Executive Director and CEO of Poly Auction Macau, could you tell us a bit about the company’s history?

 Poly Auction Macau Limited was founded in 2015 by Poly Auction Hong Kong Limited and its partner in Macau, Chiu Yeng Culture Limited.
 Poly Auction Macau aims to become Macau’s most dynamic auction house and best communicator of art and culture, as well as a leading force in the continuous development of Macau’s cultural industry.

 You’ve now done the third edition of Poly Auction Macau, how was the feedback?

 The first two editions were a great success and we will continue to work hard to meet expectations.
 Now on the third edition, we are more and more familiar with the taste of Macau collectors and we can fine tune which pieces to present to our market.
 For the first time, we are including western artists and we have included more figures which is also something new and seldom seen in auction houses.

 Looking back, all three editions have always featured collector’s pieces, some incredibly valuable and rare.
 How and where do you acquire these pieces?